stephencelis/swift-evolution/proposals/0000-automatically-derive-properties-for-enum-cases.md

 array.filter { $0.value != nil }
 ```

+This kind of code isn't uncommon.
+The Swift standard library provides a lot of higher-order methods (`map`, `filter`, `reduce`, `flatMap`, `sorted`, `first(where:)`, etc.) that are easier to use and read when they can be expressed as single lines.

-These properties also let us traverse deeply into nested structures using optional chaining.
-Without them, we would have to go through layers of `case let` binding.
+Such properties also let us traverse deeply into nested structures using optional chaining.
+Without them, we have to wade through layers of `case let` binding.

 ``` swift
 if